Indonesia massacre, Iran sanctions impact infuse Venice film offerings

 In one case a functionary will not listen to an elderly former civil servant's plea to recoup crippling medical costs because the bureaucrat is more interested in taking a call from his mistress.

-She urged people at "the international level" to realize that "international decisions always affect the people".
+She urged people at "the international level" to realise that "international decisions always affect the people".

-(This version of the story corrects that Indonesian film is in competition, changes spelling of last name to Rukun in paras 7-8)

 (Editing by Mark Heinrich)

-Note: (This story has been corrected to say that the Indonesian film is in competition, changes the spelling of last name to Rukun in paragraphs 7-8)